Wojnarowicz (film)

-Wojnarowicz: F**k You F*ggot F**ker is a 2020 biographical documentary film about David Wojnarowicz, directed by Chris McKim.
+Wojnarowicz: F**k You F*ggot F**ker is a 2020 American biographical documentary film about David Wojnarowicz, directed by Chris McKim.
 The film premiered at 2020 DOC NYC.
 It was intended to premiere at the 2020 Tribeca Film Festival before the festival was cancelled due to the COVID-19 pandemic.

 Production and distribution

 Kino Lorber obtained distribution rights in North America.

 McKim cited Cynthia Carr's biography Fire in the Belly as a "great overview for me going into the project".

 Reception

 On Rotten Tomatoes, the documentary holds an approval rating of 97% based on 34 reviews, with an average rating of 8.10/10.

-Richard Brody praised the film's "analytical animation and graphics".
+In The New Yorker, Richard Brody praised the film's "analytical animation and graphics".

 Marc Savlov of The Austin Chronicle rated the film four out of five stars.

-David Rooney ascribed the 'strength' of the film to "the extent to which [McKim] channels Wojnarowicz's own perspective on these experiences" from the outset.
+In The Hollywood Reporter David Rooney ascribed the 'strength' of the film to "the extent to which [McKim] channels Wojnarowicz's own perspective on these experiences" from the outset.